 Apache Junction is a medium-sized city located in the state of Arizona.
 With a population of 39,954 people and 13 constituent neighborhoods, Apache Junction is the 26th largest community in Arizona.

-Unlike some cities, Apache Junction isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Apache Junction are a mix of both white- and blue-collar jobs.
+Apache Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Apache Junction is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Apache Junction who work in office and administrative support (15.66%), sales jobs (12.62%), and maintenance occupations (6.46%).